Essenceia/essenceia.github.io/content/projects/Floating_dragon/index.md

 So what is more from scratch than C code ?

 We could code this in assembly and try to optimize it by using all the best assembly bit twiddling tricks in the book all while pretending we didn’t notice those [beautiful `fadd` instructions](https://developer.arm.com/documentation/ddi0602/2025-12/SIMD-FP-Instructions/FADD--scalar---Floating-point-add--scalar--?lang=en) staring back at us across the ISA.
-And guess what: not only can we still go deeper, but sadly even with the most beautifully hand crafted assembly in the world its performance would still be orders of magnitude slower than a dedicated `floating point addition` instruction running on my grandmother's computer
+And guess what: not only can we still go deeper, but sadly even with the most beautifully hand crafted assembly in the world its performance would still be orders of magnitude slower than a dedicated `floating point addition` instruction running on my grandmother's computer!

 No, we are going to build our own FPU hardware out of transistors, optimize the hell out of it, and then, we are going to put it on a chip and tape it out!